 3. Malay Village across the Sarawak River

-Another highly recommended place to visit and the best part is,audemars piguet replica pakistan it won`t cost you much to get there too, perhaps around RM2 per person only for the boat transfer.
+Another highly recommended place to visit and the best part is,Omega watch it won`t cost you much to get there too, perhaps around RM2 per person only for the boat transfer.
 The small boat (called Tambang) transfer you from Kuching Waterfront across the Sarawak river already half of the fun.
 In the village itself, you won`t get to see a lot of tourist there, and I also must say this is not a place for tourist, but an authentic local Malay village.
 Take short walk around the village, you will find that it`s so much different from the Kuching city centre right just across the river.
 Try their local "Kampung" (mean village in Malay) Malay`s food, cheap and delicious, but be caution, almost all of them are spicy, just in case you have problem a taking spicy food.
 Just my 2 cents, do not leave Kuching if you haven`t visit this village yet.

 4. Main Bazaar

 This is where most tourists like shop for local souvenirs.
 At Main Bazaar, not only souvenir shops you can find there, but also lots of other shops selling other stuffs, just like a carpenter shop selling traditional handmade goods.
 Just stroll along the conservation old shop lots you will discover lots of interesting things, so I will leave it to you to explore them.
 Trust me, there are lots of interesting stuffs can be found there, such as tribal handicrafts, antiques & etc. Please bargain the price right, or shop around first before making your purchases.